bodepd/scenario_node_terminus/README.md

   + /etc/puppet/data/hiera\_data/scenario/all\_in\_one.yaml
   + /etc/puppet/data/hiera\_data/common.yaml

-  > NOTE: In this example, the db\_type hierarchy is ignored because there is no
+  > NOTE: In this example, the db\_type hierarchy omitted from the hierarchy
-  > global variable set for db\_type.
-If one of the specified files does not exist,
+  > because there is no global variable set for db\_type.
-  > it is also ignored.

 2. Search those files in the same order as they are provided in hiera.yaml.
 This order also implies their lookup precedence.
-The first value that hiera finds is the value that is provided for that variable.
+The first value that hiera finds in the hierarchy is returned as the value for that variable.

   For example, the value from my\_host.domain.name.yaml will always be used if available.

+  Any values from user.yaml are used if the host specific file does not exist.

-### Variable interpolation
+### Variable Interpolation

 Sometimes the value returned form a hiera value lookup is not a static string, or array, but a variable that should be interpolated from the current set